Feeds are used to either 1) import event content into Localist or 2) export event content from Localist.

 - ICS — these feeds adhere to the iCalendar standard.
-ICS includes feeds from, but not limited to, iCal, Outlook, Exchange, Google Calendar, SideArm, Trumba, OrgSync and CollegiateLink.
+ICS includes feeds from, but not limited to, iCal, Outlook, Exchange, Google Calendar, Presence, SideArm, Trumba, OrgSync, CollegiateLink and Campus Labs.

 - RSS — these feeds adhere to the hCalendar standard.
 Since RSS is inherently unstructured in terms of event dates, descriptions, etc., Localist needs specific tags to be able to successfully import.
 RSS includes feeds from, but not limited to, ActiveData.